 Forth, an Elder may be a single person.
 Even Paul encourages Christians to remain single in 1 Corinthians 7.
 Therefore, this passage is not teaching that an Elder must always be married with children, rather this text in Titus is only talking about married Elders with children which is the most common situation.

 Fifth, this passage does not restrict a man to be an Elder that is a victim of adultery or abandonment.
 We know Jesus gave an exclusion for divorce in situations with adultery, and Paul mentions a Christian is not bound to a non-believer who wishes to leave.
 Therefore, a divorced and remarried man who was a victim of adultery or abandonment may be an Elder even though he had two wives.

-Last, this passage does not restrict a man from being an Elder who once led a sinful life of adultery but has since repented, apologized and tried to reconcile with his ex-wife, if feasible.
+Last, this passage does not restrict a man from being an Elder who once led a sinful life but has since repented, apologized and tried to reconcile with his ex-wife, if feasible.
 If he now has a long proven life of genuine faith, then this man may be an Elder even if he has remarried a different woman.
-Paul consented to Steven’s murder and the death of other saints, yet he was still used of Jesus to be a great Apostle.
-If Paul can still be used of God to be an Apostle, then why can’t a repentant man of adultery be an Elder?
-If God has washed, sanctified, justified, forgiven, and cleansed the man from all unrighteousness, then why should we see a spot to keep him from being an Elder.
+Even Paul consented to Steven’s murder and the death of other saints, yet he was still used of Jesus to be a great Apostle.
+If Paul can still be used of God to be an Apostle, then why can’t a repentant man be an Elder?
+If God has washed, sanctified, justified, forgiven, and cleansed the man from all unrighteousness, then why should we see a spot to keep him from being an Elder?